 - The first step is to create the point in a base layer.
 If you already have a base layer with the point in it, you can skip this step.
 If you do not, you can follow the steps in this KB article to add points in the map.

-A range ring creates a circle of a specific radius around a specific point location.
+A range ring creates concentric circles of a specific radius around a selected point location.
 To create a range ring in a map:

 - Select the existing map.